dbp/website/duck.markdown

 should expect it to take (and I underestimated how long it would take -- the only number I saw was 10 days, which perhaps a professional, or someone with a helper, could do, but not me!).
 So this page is an attempt to give more information that might be useful to someone taking on this project.
-My current estimate (based on thinking that I may be 2/3rds done) is that, for a single person who is new to boat building and has only done basic carpentry, this project could be completed in **~120 hours** (or about 3 weeks full-time) (I think the hours are probably right, though the weeks might be a little off, as there are lots of things that have to dry, and I may be underestimating the delays needed in the remaining parts that I haven't done yet).
+In the end, with every step, including a bunch of time spent stripping off poorly adhered paint and repainting (probably around 15hrs lost), to a rigged boat ready to launch, it took **150.75 hours**.
+As a total amateur.

-Also, the plans are pretty detailed, but they aren't perfect -- there are places where they are incomplete, or misleading (e.g., they suggest gluing in the mast step at two different places in the plans -- I chose the first one arbitrarily!)
+Also, the plans are pretty detailed, but they aren't perfect -- there are places where they are incomplete, or misleading (e.g., they suggest gluing in the mast step at two different places in the plans -- I chose the first one arbitrarily!
-So read everything and try to understand how things fit together -- it's not a matter of just following the instructions in order.
-However, I am confident that they include enough information that a complete novice (like me) can end up with a boat!
+Even worse, the rudder box instructions say, counter to the pictures, you should glue the framing on _after_ gluing the box together.
+But if you do that, it's impossible to drill a countersunk hole on the _inside_ of the rudderbox.
+So the proposed assembly instructions are essentially impossible) So read everything and try to understand how things fit together -- it's not a matter of just following the instructions in order.
+However, I am confident that they include enough information that a complete novice (like me) can end up with a boat, but it probably won't match what is describe exactly, because I don't think what is describe is actually consistent.
+Somewhat frustrating, especially given how much love people give to the plan author (as an engineering spec, at least the type I would expect from my entirely different background as a software engineering, I would give it a C-).

 Another unclear part is when you should be epoxying things!
 In the appendix, the author says that they strongly prefer coating surfaces at the point that they